jerry-ye-xu/hellofresh-swe-challenge/README.md

 ## Worklog

+- 0.2.0: 05/01/21 - Change Flask structure to `backend_api/backend_api/` to allow local directory installatino to work.
+Add in simple pytests to showcase functionality.
 - 0.1.1: 05/01/21 - Update DELETE request for recipes (to relevant information from all other dependent tables).
 Finalise and add POSTMAN collection.
 - 0.1.0: 04/01/21 - Configure /recipes POST method to include ingredients and nutrients and instructions.
 - 0.0.9: 03/01/21 - Split weekly_meals into 'non_default_meals' and 'default_meals' end points and add in checks for various cases.
 Finalise ER diagram.